 the Governor's Summer Residence

-Although no official business was done at Marble Hill (that being left to Government House in Adelaide), the succeeding Governors enjoyed the tranquillity and regularly hosted celebrity guests and distinguished visitors, including royalty.
+Although no official business was done at Marble Hill (that being left to Government House in Adelaide), the succeeding Governors enjoyed the tranquility, regularly hosting celebrity guests and distinguished visitors, including royalty.

 The devastating Black Sunday bushfire of 1955 gutted the residence and all the buildings on the property.
 The Governor of the day, Sir Robert George and his household barely escaped with their lives.
 Marble Hill was abandoned and almost forgotten.